What is ETIAS?

 - Fortify the efforts against terrorism

 The visa waiver program will be available online.
 In the future, citizens of eligible countries will be expected to have an approved ETIAS upon arrival at the port of entry of any Schengen member country.
+Although mandatory, ETIAS is not a visa and will not change the visa-free status of eligible visitors.

-A visa to travel to Europe
+A visa waiver to travel to Europe